1987 Nevada Wolf Pack football team

 The 1987 Nevada Wolf Pack football team was an American football team that represented the University of Nevada, Reno during the 1987 NCAA Division I-AA football season.
 Nevada competed as a member of the Big Sky Conference (BSC).
 The Wolf Pack were led by 12th-year head coach Chris Ault and played its home games at Mackay Stadium.
 The team was ranked No. 1 early in the season but finished with a 5–6 record – the program's first losing season under Ault.

-Pre-season
+Preseason

 The Wolf Pack finished the 1986 season with a 13–1 record and 7–0 in BSC play to finish in first place, losing the Division I-AA semifinals against the eventual national champion Georgia Southern.
 The Wolf Pack returned 12 starters from the 1986 team and was ranked No. 1 in pre-season selections by Division I-AA sports information directors and by Don Heinrich's College Football '87 magazine.
 The team was also a near-unanimous, pre-season pick to repeat as the Big Sky champion.